AlanoudBinSalamah/w04d04-psql/README.md

 ## Database Types
 * noSQL (no relational or document base database)
-* SQL  relational database where we can represent or data on columns and rows  )
+* SQL (relational database where we can represent our data on columns and rows)

 ---